jyyulab/LVIS_pipeline/steps_for_qsLAM_PCR_pipeline.md

 # Calling vector integration sites from qsLAM PCR assay

-##  Overview
+Download everything in the folder qsLAM_PCR into the working directory.
 The pipeline consists of a number shell scripts usable in Linux.
-Some of these scrips will be system dependent.
-There are a number of software dependencies.
 Some of the scripts contain module load commands to load environmental variables.
 This may need to be changed for a particular system.

-### Steps within pipeline

-1. 01-fastqc.sh
-2. 02-cutadapt.sh
-3. 05-makeNewFastq.sh
-4. 10-bwa.sh
-5. 11-bam2bed.sh
-6. 12-bed2wig.sh
-7. 13-bed2peak.noFilter.sh

-## Individual Steps

-### 01-fastqc.sh

-FASTQC is run for quality control.
-This step is not necessary for further analysis.
-The FASTQC program is required to be installed. (https://www.bioinformatics.babraham.ac.uk/projects/fastqc/);.
-Results are placed in the FASTQC directory.

-### 02.cutadapt.sh

-This script runs the cutadapt program (https://cutadapt.readthedocs.io/en/stable/)  to identify and remove primer sequences.
+Create a folder named rawdata in the working directory for the input files.
+The input files are paired-end reads sequenced from the qsLAM-PCR assay.
+A optional step using [FASTQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) for quality control can be performed using [01-fastqc.sh](https://github.com/jyyulab/LVIS_pipeline/blob/master/qsLAM_PCR/01-fastqc.sh).

+Step 1 (Reads preprocessing) Primer sequences are trimmed using [cutadapt](https://cutadapt.readthedocs.io/en/stable/).
 For forward reads this is ATCCCTCAGACCCTTTTAGTCAGTGTGGAAAATCTC and for the reverse the sequence is GACTGCGTATCAGT.
 A maximum error rate of 0.1 is allowed.
-Results are placed in the cutPrimer directory.

-### 05.makeNewFastq.sh

-This program create new sets of paired FASTQ files.
-It uses the myjoin program (supoplied in this repository) to combine paired reads, before splitting them into separate files.
-Resulting reads need to be > 30 bases after primer trimming.
-Results are placed in the newFastq directory.
+This is performed using [02-cutadapt.sh](https://github.com/jyyulab/LVIS_pipeline/blob/master/qsLAM_PCR/02-cutadapt.sh).
+Reads whose length are less than 30 bp after trimming are further filtered [05-makeNewFastq.sh](https://github.com/jyyulab/LVIS_pipeline/blob/master/qsLAM_PCR/05-makeNewFastq.sh), resulting at new fastq files for mapping.

 ### 10.bwa.sh